lgp171188/launchpad/lib/lp/answers/stories/question-add.rst

 ====================

 There are two paths available to a user to ask a new question.
-The first one involes two steps.
+The first one involves two steps.
 First, go to the product or distribution for which support is desired:

     >>> browser.open("http://answers.launchpad.test/ubuntu")